 1. Meeting called to order by Chairman Bill Thompson at 7:00 PM.
-Present were selectmen Kent Burdin, Michael Dexter, Rick Lander, and Peter Martell and guests Bill Pearson from the Piscataquis Observer and Frank Weber of Sunrise Materials.
+Present were selectmen Michael Dexter, Kent Burdin, Rick Lander and Peter Martell, and guest Bill Pearson from the Piscataquis Observer.

-2. Motion made by Lander, seconded by Martell to approve minutes of the prior meeting.
+2. Motion made by Lander, seconded by Burdin to approve minutes of the prior meeting.
 Unanimous.

 3. Balance sheets distributed and accepted.

-15. Under Other Business, no issues were brought to the table.
+21. Under Other Business, no topics were presented.